Sexual orientation: Birth order

 A significant volume of research has demonstrated that the probability of a male growing up to be gay increases with each older brother he has from the same mother.
 Known as the fraternal birth order (FBO) effect, scientists attribute this to a prenatal biological mechanism – specifically a maternal immune response to male fetuses – since the effect is only present in men with older biological brothers, and not present among men with older step-brothers and adoptive brothers.
 This process, known as the maternal immunization hypothesis (MIH), would begin when cells from a male fetus enter the mother's circulation during pregnancy.
 These cells carry Y-proteins, which are thought to play a role in brain masculinisation (sex-differentiation) during fetal development.
-The mothers immune system builds antibodies to these Y-proteins.
+The mother's immune system builds antibodies to these Y-proteins.
 These antibodies are later released on future male fetuses and interfere with the masculinization role of Y-proteins, leaving regions of the brain responsible for sexual orientation in the 'default' female-typical arrangement, causing the exposed son to be more attracted to men over women.
 Biochemical evidence for this hypothesis was identified in 2017, finding that mothers with a gay son, especially those with older brothers, had significantly higher levels of anti-bodies to the NLGN4Y Y-protein than mothers with heterosexual sons.

 The effect becomes stronger with each successive male pregnancy, meaning the odds of the next son being gay increase by 38–48%.
 This does not mean that all or most sons will be gay after several male pregnancies, but rather, the odds of having a gay son increase from approximately 2% for the first born son, to 4% for the second, 6% for the third and so on.
 Scientists have estimated between 15% and 29% of gay men may owe their sexual orientation to this effect, but the number may be higher, as prior miscarriages and terminations of male pregnancies may have exposed their mothers to Y-linked antigens.
 The fraternal birth order effect would not likely apply to first born gay sons; instead, scientists say they may owe their orientation to genes, prenatal hormones and other maternal immune responses which also influence brain development.
 This effect is nullified if the man is left-handed.
 Ray Blanchard and Anthony Bogaert are credited with discovering the effect in the 1990s.
 J. Michael Bailey and Jacques Balthazart say the FBO effect demonstrates that sexual orientation is heavily influenced by prenatal biological mechanisms rather than unidentified factors in socialization.

-Environmental factors
+Social hypotheses

 In the field of genetics, any factor which is non-genetic is considered an environmental influence.
 However, environmental influence does not automatically imply that the social environment influences or contributes to the development of sexual orientation.
 There is a vast non-social environment that is non-genetic yet still biological, such as prenatal development, that likely helps shape sexual orientation.